wudcscheme/lean-challenges/README.md

 ## Contributing
 We encourage contributions from beginners and experienced Lean programmers alike.
-The `src` directory contains many exercises that are stated but proved: the fastest way to contribute is open a branch, pick a theorem, and replace the `sorry` with a proof.
+The `src` directory contains many exercises that are stated but not proved: the fastest way to contribute is open a branch, pick a theorem, and replace the `sorry` with a proof.
 Once your proof is complete, open a pull request and we will review it promptly.

 A good starting point is to structure your proofs around those in these solutions manuals: